dart-lang/language/working/augmentation-libraries/feature-specification.md

 **TODO: Should we add a syntax to let the augmentation dynamically detect whether there is an external implementation to call?**

+### Augmenting with external members

+An augmenting declaration cannot be `external`.
+_If it could, it would effectively have a body with an opaque implementation that is supplied by the compiler.
+It would likely not be able to refer to the `augmented` declaration.
+For now, this combination is not allowed._

+It's a compile-time error if a declaration is marked both `augment` and `external`.

 ### Augmenting with metadata annotations and doc comments

 All declarations can be augmented with metadata annotations and/or doc comments